 Being social creatures, we also depend on those around us to demonstrate or tell us what we should need, what’s normal to need, or what’s appropriate to need.
 We’re neurobiologically wired to blend in with the herd, which probably helped us survive another day in the beginning.
 Individuals who could not or would not adhere to the collective lost the power and protection of the community.
 That’s why tribal shaming continues to be such a powerful and annihilating weapon.

 I observe around me a vast continuum of social abilities and needs.
 Some people are quite extroverted and social.
 Others are positively hermits, and most of us fall somewhere in between.
-We also know that some people have differently wired brains than the majority, and struggle with social cues and skills.
+We also know some people have differently wired brains than the majority, and struggle with social cues and skills.
 Still others of us are more sensitive than the norm (whatever that is) and are easily overstimulated and overwhelmed in social situations.

 So what does it mean to be appropriately, healthily, normally social?